 Sled training is simple but effective, overall safe, and very easy to learn.
 It can be done indoors or out and is truly a whole body experience.
 If you’re tired of conventional bodybuilding routines and want to try your hand at more functional training, adding in sled work might just be the perfect solution.

 Remember when you’re buying a sled to consider where you want to be with your goals, not where you are now.
-Make sure it has a max weight threshold that’s suitable for you and ensure that the material it’s made from is built to last.
+Make sure it has a maximum weight capacity that’s suitable for you and ensure that the material it’s made from is built to last.